Skip to content

 The credits: what actually offsets the fee

-- $200 hotel credit — for prepaid bookings through Amex Travel at Fine Hotels + Resorts or The Hotel Collection.
-Requires booking specific hotels at premium rates.
-Useful for some, irrelevant for others.
+• $600 hotel credit — for prepaid bookings through Amex Travel at Fine Hotels + Resorts or The Hotel Collection.
+Generous on paper, but only realized if your travel actually runs through those properties.

-- $189 CLEAR Plus credit — covers CLEAR membership for faster airport security.
-Valuable if you fly frequently from airports with CLEAR lanes.
+• $209 CLEAR Plus credit — covers CLEAR membership for faster airport security.
+Valuable if you fly often from airports with CLEAR lanes.

 The honest credit math